- Mission and Vision

 Volunteers are an extension of SPF in helping to promote and ensure the safety and security of the community.
 The Volunteer Management Branch works closely with the relevant units to oversee the spectrum of volunteer schemes from Citizens on Patrol (COP), to the Volunteer Special Constabulary (VSC) and the SPF Councils and Boards, by providing guidance on the policy and framework for the volunteer schemes.
 The branch will also review and develop engagement plans and platforms to ensure effective engagement of the volunteers.

-The Inspectorate and Compliance Office (InCO) was formed as an independent and objective department to be responsible for the governance, risk management and internal controls of SPF.
-Through risk-based internal auditing and active risk incident tracking, InCO provides assurance and consultation services for ensuring the effectiveness, efficiency and sustainability of the internal controls of high-risk areas within SPF.
+The Inspectorate and Risk Management Department (IRMD) acts as an independent and objective department to be responsible for the governance, risk management and internal controls of SPF.
+Through risk-based internal auditing and active risk incident tracking, IRMD provides assurance and consultation services for ensuring the effectiveness, efficiency, and sustainability of the internal controls of high-risk areas within SPF.

 IAO is headed by a Director with 2 Special Investigation Teams and an Internal Prosecution Office.
 The 2 Special Investigation Teams which consist of Senior Officers as investigators.
 As an independent Office, IAO will centrally manage investigation into serious disciplinary and criminal cases committed under colour of office involving SPF officers.
 Besides ensuring high investigation standards and consistencies, IAO will also proactively explore ways to address rising trends in certain types of criminal or disciplinary offences so that SPF can proactively engage the right target group to arrest such trends.